leeschmalz/SecretHitler-SMS-Role-Assigner/README.md

     pip install python-dotenv
     ```

-## At the start of each session:
+## Each session:
 1. run python main.py.
 Leave it running for the whole session (or serve it elsewhere to run continuously).
 2. anyone text "hello" to your twilio phone number
 3. each player text "add (their name)" to your twilio phone number.
 All information will be passed to and from players with this phone number.
 4. after all players are added, anyone text "start game"

-## At the start of each round:
+## Each round:
-1. at the beginning of each round, anyone text "assign". new roles will be generated and texted to everyone.
+1. anyone text `assign`. new roles will be generated and texted to everyone.
-2. to enact the Investigate Party Membership president power, the president simply texts "View Charlie".
+2. to enact the **_Investigate Party Membership_** president power, the president simply texts `View Charlie`.
-3. at any point if you need to change the player configuration, anyone can text "end game" to restart from "at the beginning of each session".
+3. at any point if you need to change the player configuration, anyone can text `end game` to restart from _**Each session**_.

 ## Summary of Commands:
 all commands are case insensitive.
-- `hello`: start listening to add players
+- `hello`: start listening to add players. state: 'inactive' -> 'adding players'
-- `add Alice`: add player called Alice
+- `add Alice`: add player called Alice.
-- `start game`: done assigning players
+- `start game`: done adding players. state: 'add players' -> 'active'
-- `assign`: get new roles
+- `assign`: get new roles to start a new round.
-- `view Eve`: view Eve's party membership.
-Notifies other players that Eve's membership was viewed.
+- `view Eve`: view Eve's party membership. notifies other players that Eve's membership was viewed.
-- `end game`: set state to inactive
+- `end game`: restart with new players. does not need to be performed between rounds. state: any -> 'inactive'